 Keep repeating this until your reflection looks more natural.
 Make sure you have your layer mask selected and not your actual layer.

-Select the bottom two layers, right click on them in the Layers Panel and select Merge Layers.
+Select the bottom two layers, right-click on them in the Layers panel, and select Merge Layers.

-Lastly bring up the Curves window by pressing Ctrl+m on your keyboard.
+Lastly, bring up the Curves window by pressing Ctrl+M (Command+M) on your keyboard.
 Click and drag down the middle of the Curves adjustment line.
 This darkens the reflection layer.
 Drag the curve adjustment just low enough so that it looks natural.

-A reflection in water is normally a little darker than what’s being reflected.
+A reflection in the water is normally a little darker than what’s being reflected.
 Finally, crop the bottom of the photo if you need to.

 Try to understand this technique and practice.
 You can then adapt it to create other reflections.
 You may not wish to add the distortion you created with the displacement layer.
 If you leave this step out, it results in a more mirror-like reflection.
 This can be a cool effect for products and portraits.